 Preparation

-Once you have received your pre assembled Eyedrivomatic system or assembled your own and downloaded the software from http://www.eyedrivomatic.org/ & installed you’re ready for software setup and initial testing
+Once you have received your pre assembled Eyedrivomatic system or assembled your own, you’re ready for software setup and initial testing

 We recommend that before you strap the electronic hand to your chair, that you get it all setup and working with the system on your lap.
 Nice and safe.
 That way you can get used to the system without worrying about crashing.